 The requirements shown below are valid beginning Fall 2015 (505), and may not reflect degree requirements for current students.
 Current students should visit My SPC and view My Learning Plan to see specific degree requirements for their effective term.

-Dr. Katherine Woods, Interim Dean
+Dr. Katherine Woods, Acting Dean

 The courses necessary to earn a certificate in Health Care Services and to be eligible for certification examination in Excel Spreadsheets are a part of the AS Health Sciences degree plan.
 Students may earn the certificate in Health Care Services and become eligible for certification examination in Excel Spreadsheets without completing the AS degree.
 All students are required to provide proof of CPR certification valid for 2 years that covers cardiac and breathing emergencies in adults, including the use of AED, & infant/child CPR, from American Heart Association or American Red Cross by completion of HSA-2182 Health Services Management Concepts.

 The Academic Pathway is a tool for students that lists the following items:

 o the recommended order in which to take the program courses

 o suggested course when more than one option exists

 o which semester each course is typically offered